Brú Pension Fund Loan policy

 5.12

-A house that is currently being built can only be mortgaged if it is registered in building stages B2 or higher and the applicant submits a fire insurance certificate from an insurance company and information about about the completion of the construction of the property and it's financing.
+A house under construction is considered eligible for a mortgage if the property is registered at building stages B2 or higher and the applicant submits a fire insurance certificate from an insurance company along with information on how the applicant intends to complete the construction of the property and its financing.
 In that case the maximum mortgage ratio is 55%.
-Retracting or changing the fire insurance is not permitted.
+The maximum mortgage is then 55%.
+It is not permitted to change or terminate fire insurance.

 5.13